canusluel/NeedforSpear/README.md

 As dev/null, we were using the private Git server as a version control system and most of our commits are located on that server.

-Also, I was the team lead on this project.
-I have followed Agile Development phases: Requirements, Design and Development for each sprint to perform task divisions between team members.

 Special thanks to all my team members for their commitment on this project.

 # Photos from Need for Spear